privatepart/partybutton.papercorp.org/README.md

 - `host`: (optional) the privateparty server host ONLY in case it's cross origin.
 - `payload`: (optional) pass custom payload to the privateparty server for auth
 - `walletconnect`: (optional) support mobile wallets with [walletconnect](https://docs.walletconnect.com/quick-start/dapps/web3-provider).
 Go to [Infura](https://infura.io), create a project, and get its ID, and paste it here.
+- `options`: (optional) an optional options object for connecting. can be used to let the user select an account from the wallet (instead of using the default address) Learn more here: https://privateparty.papercorp.org/docs/#/?id=parameters-6

 ## Examples